jeroen1602/lighthouse_pm/README.md

 ### Linux Builds

-For linux builds you need to make sure that the sqlite3 dev library is installed on your system or else the app will hang on booting.
+For linux builds you no longer need the sqlite3 dev library on your computer as it now comes with the `sqlite3_flutter_libs` library.

-The database for user settings is stored under `~/.local/share/lighthouse_pm/settings.sqlite` feel free to remove it if you need to rest the settings.
+The database for user settings is stored under `~/.local/share/lighthouse_pm/settings.sqlite` feel free to remove it if you need to reset the settings.

 ### Release build